 HSLDA offers grants to families recovering from natural disasters to help them get back on their feet and continue homeschooling.
-If your home or school materials have been physically damaged by a hurricane, wildfire, tornado, or earthquake in the past year, apply for a Disaster Relief Grant to help your family's journey of recovery
+If your home or school materials have been physically damaged by a hurricane, wildfire, tornado, earthquake, blizzard, or regional flooding in the past year, apply for a Disaster Relief Grant to help your family's journey of recovery.

 What can Disaster Relief Grants be used for?

 - Emergency needs such as displacement costs, meals, generator fuel, blankets, diapers, etc.

 - Replacement household goods damaged by the disaster, such as furniture, appliances, electronics, food, etc.

 Homeschooling families must meet certain requirements to be considered for a grant.

 - be homeschooling at least one child between 6 and 19 years old;

 - have legal custody of the child(ren) you are homeschooling;

 - be able to show physical or financial damage to your home or family caused by a natural disaster in the past 18 months (does NOT include COVID-19—see notice above); and